aerickt/lapwing-for-beginners/src/Chapter-05.md

 For example, the strokes `TAP` and `HUT` from the previous chapter's test represent the words "tap" and "hut" respectively.
 The stroke `KAT` represents the word "cat".

 > **NOTE:** most consonants are phonetic, meaning that we care about the pronunciation rather than the spelling.
 This is why the initial consonant in "cat" is given the `K` key.
-You will later see that not all steno aspects are phonetic—some are orthographic meaning that they are based upon spelling instead.
+You will later see that not all steno aspects are phonetic—some are orthographic (meaning that they are based upon spelling instead).

 If one of these parts of the steno stroke is not a single key (i.e. it is a chord), it will not necessarily represent the combination of the individual letter sounds.
 Sometimes this does work; combining the left hand `S` and `H` keys can represent the initial "sh" sound as in "<ins>sh</ins>ut".

 However, sometimes the individual keys in a chord have nothing to do with the actual sound it represents.
 For example, the right hand `-PB` chord represents the ending "n" sound as in "su<ins>n</ins>".

 > These chords are covered later on, so do not worry too much about this for now.
-The main takeaway of this section is being able to parts of strokes that are only made of a single key.
+The main takeaway of this section is understanding what to do for simple words whose parts can be composed of single keys.

-## Consonant keys
+### Consonant keys

 Some consonants may represent multiple sounds.
 This table will clear up any ambiguities.